 If you were injured by a drunk driver in Sandy Springs, you are not alone.
-Across Georgia, one in three car accident deaths involves a drunk driver.
-That amounted to 3700 fatalities over a 10-year period.
 Intoxicated drivers get behind the wheel every day, causing accidents and injuries that may require months or years of expensive treatment.
-If you or a loved one has been in an accident with a drunk driver, you do have rights.
-You can recover your expenses, but you need to speak with a Sandy Springs drunk driving accident attorney.
+If you or a loved one has been in an accident with a drunk driver, you have rights.

 - Alcoholic drinks